Trump testifies in the E. Jean Carroll trial

 What this case is about

-In 2019, Carroll, an advice columnist and freelance writer, accused Trump of sexually assaulting her in the '90s.
+In 2019, Carroll, an advice columnist and freelance writer, accused Trump of sexually assaulting her in the 1990s.
 The accusation, which was detailed in her book, was first previewed in a New York magazine article.
-After publication, Trump issued two statements in response to reporters, including one in which he outright denied her claim and said she was "not my type."
+After the article published, Trump issued two statements in response to reporters, including one in which he outright denied her claim and said she was "not my type."

 Carroll then sued Trump for defamation, arguing that his comments ruined her reputation as a trusted source in the media and resulted in a slew of insults and threatening messages, emails and comments to her social media accounts.